VanshGumber/Assignment4/README.md

 Since a = 0 the transformation reduces down to z = x

-5. GAN Architecture
+5. GAN Architecture:

 Generator: Fully connected network mapping 1D Gaussian noise to samples of 𝑧
 Discriminator: Fully connected network classifying real vs generated samples Both networks are trained adversarially

-6. PDF Approximation
+6. PDF Approximation:

 After training:
 A large number of samples are generated from the generator Kernel Density Estimation (KDE) is applied
 The resulting curve represents the estimated PDF p(z)

-7. Results and Observations
+7. Results and Observations:

 Mode Coverage:
 The generator captures the dominant mode of the distribution.